telerik/maui-docs/installation/vs-code-integration/new-project-wizard.md

 You can create a Telerik .NET MAUI project by accessing the project template feature from the Visual Studio Code Extensions menu.
 To open the menu, use:

- - `Ctrl+Shift+P` in Windows/Linux
+ - `Ctrl+Shift+P` on Windows/Linux
  - `Cmd+Shift+P` on Mac.

-Next in the menu, look for and select **Telerik UI for .NET MAUI Template Wizard: Launch** and press Enter.
+Next, select **Telerik UI for .NET MAUI Template Wizard: Launch** from the menu and press **Enter**.

 ![Telerik UI for .NET MAUI VS Code snippets](images/MauiTemplateWizard.gif)

-## Set up the Telerik NuGet Server
+## Set Up the Telerik NuGet Server

-You can use one of the following options to configure the required credentials for your Telerik license (trial or commercial):
+By using the Telerik NuGet server, you can install the packages with the Telerik UI for .NET MAUI controls.
+As the server requires authentication, you can use one of the following options to configure the required credentials for your Telerik license (trial or commercial):

 * [Using the .NET CI]({%slug nuget-keys%})
 * [Editing the `NuGet.Config` File]({%slug nuget-config%})